-• The model currently assumes anchovy live to age 4 and then die.
+- The model currently assumes anchovy live to age 4 and then die.
 Should a plus group be modelled?
-(Note, inclusion of plus group will probably require retesting of assumed fixed M.)

-Proposal: Yes.

-• Sardine catch is approximated as taken 6 months after birthdate = 1 May.
+(Note, inclusion of plus group will probably require retesting of assumed fixed M.) Proposal: Yes.
+[AGREED] - Sardine catch is approximated as taken 6 months after birthdate = 1 May.
 Should catch rather be modelled to be taken on a quarterly basis?

 Proposal: No. Catch will continue to be modelled on an annual basis, as it seems likely that the further complexity that this would introduce would be analytically burdensome without providing commensurate improvement to the model's predictive capabilities.
+[AGREED]

-- Juvenile sardine catch taken prior to the survey is currently assumed to be taken halfway from 1 Jan to the start of survey.
+Juvenile sardine catch taken prior to the survey is currently assumed to be taken halfway from 1 Jan to the start of survey.
 Should this rather be halfway from 1 Nov to the start of the survey?

-Proposal: Sardine recruit catch in November and December is generally low in comparison to that from January to May, though recent years (2001-2004) have seen high recruit landings during November and December.
-We propose that no change be made to this assumption, given that the highest sardine recruit landings generally occur in April and May. - It is currently assumed that adult anchovy (1 year olds only) caught from 1 Nov 31 March are approximated as taken on 1 Feb.
-Is this approximation adequate?
+Proposal: Sardine recruit catch in November and December is generally low in comparison to that from January to May, though recent years (2001-2004) have seen high recruit landings during November and assumption, given that the highest sardine recruit landings generally occur in April and May.
+[AGREED]